zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 engine binds `person` as the context of sayName method.
 But when sayName gets executed , it encounters another function which is setTimeout and when setTimeout gets executed, context gets changed.
 I will left it here, perhaps I will discuss it another time as it deserves a separate article and way out of the range of this article.

+# What THIS is all about ?

+       As i've already mentioned, THIS refers to the `EXECUTION CONTEXT.
+Execution context is a topic for another discussion.
+What you need to know is, execution context indicates where the control is at the moment during javascript execution.If it feels confusing, don't worry.
+Following example will clarify your confusion.
+If you pay close attention, you will apprehend the general idea about execution context and why it is responsible for determining what THIS will be pointing to during javascript execution.

+	   If you go through the illustration i've given while discussing scope, you will see that inside javascript world there are two different kinds of scope
+	   ,one is global and another is local.
+When javascript begin executing the code, it first enters into the global context.
+Global context is window.
+So in global context(or I can say global scope), THIS refers to window.
+Let's explain the concept of context First.

+	   i)   At the beginning of execution , execution context is global. ii)  When we invoke any function , execution enters that function's private context. iii) If that function's context is not bound with any object, the context is window/global.THIS refers to global object. iv)  If the context is bound with an object, THIS refers to that object

+	   Let's explain the four points stated above with an example.

+	   ```javascript

+	   console.log(this) // here THIS refers to window

+	   var person = {

+	         username : "zami",

+			 sayName  : function(){

+			                console.log(this) // here THIS will be person

+							console.log(this.username) //prints the value of username property

+			                function inner(){
+				                console.log(this) // here THIS will be window or global object
+							}

+							inner() // invoke inner function

+			          }

+	   }

+	   person.sayName() //  invoke sayName
+	   ```
+	   What's going on here?
+Let's explain step by step.Here I have a `person` object.It has a property called `username` and a method called `sayName`.
+Inside `sayName` there is another function called `inner`.

+	   At the beginning of execution, javascript engine enters into the global context.
+That's why THIS refers to global object inside global scope.

+	   ```javascript
+	   console.log(this) // so, it will pint window object in the console
+	   ```

+	   Then, it found an object called person and maps it into memory.Then it finds an invocation of sayName method of the person object.

+	   ```javascript
+	   person.sayName() // it invokes sayName method and set THIS inside the function to person object
+	   ```
+	   That implies why the first `console.log(this)` inside sayName method prints `person` object in the console.Because as we invoked the sayName method under the context of person object.
+THIS now indicates `person` object.
+That makes sense why putting a `console.log(this.username)` inside sayName method will print the valu of username property of person object.

+	   Now execution comes to the invocation of `inner` function.
+The point is, when javascript engine maps internal variables and function of an object to memeory, it doesn't bind the context object to the functions that are declared inside a particular object method.
+That means person object is not boudn with the inner function.
+As a result inner function fall subject to default binding which is global object.Thats why `console.log(this)` inside `inner` function prints window in the console.
+So, THIS refers to the global/window object inside `inner` function.